- JANUVIA is a prescription medicine used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.

 If you miss a dose, take it as soon as you remember.
 If you do not remember until it is time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not take two doses of JANUVIA at the same time.

-The active ingredient in JANUVIA is sitagliptin.
-Other inactive ingredients include microcrystalline cellulose, anhydrous dibasic calcium phosphate, croscarmellose sodium, magnesium stearate, and sodium stearyl fumarate.
+Inactive ingredients: microcrystalline cellulose, anhydrous dibasic calcium phosphate, croscarmellose sodium, magnesium stearate, and sodium stearyl fumarate.
 The tablet film coating contains the following inactive ingredients: polyvinyl alcohol, polyethylene glycol, talc, titanium dioxide, red iron oxide, and yellow iron oxide.